 The Historic Trails Award is available as a Cloth or Leather Patch or a Decal.
 It is NOT worn on the Uniform, but may be attached to equipment, jackets, backpacks, patch vests or blankets, etc.

 - Locate a historic trail or site and study information relating to it.
-(The information may be obtained from an adult historic society, public library, or people living near the trail or the site.)
+(The information may be obtained from an adult historic society, public library, or people living near the trail or site.
+To obtain a trail listing, contact the Outdoor Programs/Properties Department at 972-580-7889.)

-- Hike or camp 2 days and 1 night along the trail or in the vicinity of the site.
+- Hike or camp two days and one night along the trail or in the vicinity of the site.
+Options include an area hotel or the home of other Scouts.

 - Cooperate with an adult group such as a historic society to restore and mark all or part of this trail or site.
 (This may be done during the hike or overnight camp.)
-Or cooperate with such a group to plan and stage a historic pageant, ceremony, or other public event related to this trail or site -- such event should be large enough to merit coverage by the local press.
+Or cooperate with such a group to plan and stage a historic pageant, ceremony, or other public event related to this trail or site—such an event should be large enough to merit coverage by the local press.

-- Your unit leader must then file the Historic Trails Award application with your council service center.
+Your unit leader must then file the Historic Trails Award application with your local council service center.